zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 understand what I mean by that.)
 Moustafa continues , “I can see, hear, feel, and nearly taste this 3-D simulation.”
 Well, I doubt he  can feel anything although it’s possible.

 A “3-D simulation” is “three-dimensional” – “three- dimensional” refers to height, length, and width.
-Of course, it only seems as if i t were 3-D. The real world is 3- D. But when you watch a movie – even a movie with v irtual reality goggles – it isn’t actually in three dimensions.
+Of course, it only seems as if it were 3-D. The real world is 3- D. But when you watch a movie – even a movie with v irtual reality goggles – it isn’t actually in three dimensions.
 It just seems a s if it were.
 A “simulation” is a situation where you’re making something seem as if it were real even though it isn’t.
 Tatiana is confused.
 She says, “I don’t see how it can do that.”

 Moustafa replies, “With the help of these goggles a nd headphones, this computer program re-creates what it’s like to actually be in  a particular place, at a particular time.”
 “Headphones” are things you put over your ea rs in order to hear music or some other sound that has been recorded.
 The verb “ to recreate” (recreate) means to copy how something happened or how somethi ng was done to give someone a similar experience.